Theory-of-Everything/dotfiles/README.md

  - **Browser:** Brave (heheh)

 ## So what the hell are dotfiles?!?!?!?!
-Dotfiles in basic essence are similar to Windows hidden files.
-Unlike Windows, dotfiles on Linux and Unix-based systems are used in a much different capacity.
-Mainly dotfiles are utilized for configuration of software.
+Dotfiles in basic essence are the Unix version of Windows hidden files.
+Unlike Windows, dotfiles are mainly utilized for configuration of software.
 The name dotfiles comes from a UNIX convention where hidden file's name starts with a `.`(dot).
-This convention traces its origin back to old UNIX "feature" (remember: "Its not a bug, its a feature.") where files starting with `.` became invisible by some programs.
-People exploited this "feature" to make files hidden, and the UNIX community finally adopted this as a conveention.
-Remember: it's not a bug; it's a feature (just to force it into ya ;) ).
+This convention traces its origin back to old "feature" in `ls` (remember: "Its not a bug, its a feature.") where files with a preceding `.` would be hidden from output.
+People natrually exploited this "feature" to make files hidden, adn eventually it was adopted as standard.
+Remember: it's not a bug; it's a feature!